You are here

 The baccalaureate nursing program at Baptist College will be a leader in nursing education by graduating nurses who distinguish themselves and the nursing profession through careers of service.

-The goals of baccalaureate nursing education at Baptist Memorial College of Health Sciences are:
+The goals of baccalaureate nursing education at Baptist College are:

 - Prepare professional nurses as generalists who: